Mihirbhadauria/Mihirbhadauria/README.md

 - 👋 Hi, I’m @Mihirbhadauria
-- 👀 I’m interested in Data Analytics and Development
+- 👀 I’m interested in Software Developement and Data Engineering
-- 🌱 I’m currently learning Power Bi, R & Python
+- 🌱 I’m currently trying to master Python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me >> email: mihirbhadauria@gmail.com